Contrastive Learning of Musical Representations: Abstract

 \section{Abstract}

-While supervised learning has enabled great advances in many areas of music, labeled music datasets remain especially hard, expensive and time-consuming to create.
-In this work, we introduce SimCLR to the music domain and contribute a large chain of audio data augmentations, to form a simple framework for self-supervised learning of raw waveforms of music: \textit{CLMR}.
-This approach requires no manual labeling and no preprocessing of music to learn useful representations.
-We evaluate CLMR in the downstream task of music classification on the Magna\-Tag\-A\-Tune and Million Song datasets.
-A \textit{linear} classifier fine-tuned on representations from a pre-trained CLMR model achieves an average precision of 35.4\% on the Magna\-Tag\-A\-Tune dataset, superseding fully supervised models that currently achieve a score of 34.9\%.
-Moreover, we show that CLMR's representations are transferable using out-of-domain datasets, indicating that they capture important musical knowledge.
-Lastly, we show that self-supervised pre-training allows us to learn efficiently on smaller labeled datasets: we still achieve a score of 33.1\% despite using only 259 labeled songs during fine-tuning.~\footnote{ Code available at: \href{https://github.com/spijkervet/CLMR}{https://github.com/spijkervet/clmr}}
+While deep learning has enabled great advances in many areas of music, labeled music datasets remain especially hard, expensive, and time-consuming to create.
+In this work, we introduce SimCLR to the music domain and contribute a large chain of audio data augmentations to form a simple framework for self-supervised, contrastive learning of musical representations: CLMR.
+This approach works on raw time-domain music data and requires no labels to learn useful representations.
+We evaluate CLMR in the downstream task of music classification on the MagnaTagATune and Million Song datasets and present an ablation study to test which of our music-related innovations over SimCLR are most effective.
+A linear classifier trained on the proposed representations achieves a higher average precision than supervised models on the MagnaTagATune dataset, and performs comparably on the Million Song dataset.
+Moreover, we show that CLMR's representations are transferable using out-of-domain datasets, indicating that our method has strong generalisability in music classification.
+Lastly, we show that the proposed method allows data-efficient learning on smaller labeled datasets: we achieve an average precision of 33.1\% despite using only 259 labeled songs in the MagnaTagATune dataset (1\% of the full dataset) during linear evaluation.
+To foster reproducibility and future research on self-supervised learning in music, we publicly release the pre-trained models and the source code of all experiments of this paper.